 - You had been in hospital

-In a perfect world, your employee would be informed before the 15 week deadline prior to your due date.
+In a perfect world, your employer would be informed before the 15 week deadline prior to your due date.
 In reality, the majority of employers will be somewhat sympathetic towards those in this situation.
 However, it is important to let your employer know as soon as possible if the deadline has passed.

 Starting your maternity leave